snkty8/snkty8/README.md

 A little more about me:

 - 🔭 I’m currently working on Covid Data.
-I want to create a map that shows the spread of the virus ovetime.
+I want to create a map that shows the spread of the virus over time.
 - 🌱 I’m currently learning Firebase.
 - 🤔 I’m looking for help with TensorFlow.
 - 💬 Ask me about anything.
 I'm always willing to chat.